gamemanual0/gm0/source/docs/hardware-basics/kit-and-hardware-guide/rev-robotics.rst

   placement.
-* Channel complements extrusion extremely well - having the adjustability of extrusion and the rigidity of channel makes it a very solid build system
+* Channel complements extrusion extremely well - having the adjustability of extrusion and the rigidity of channel makes it a very solid build system.
+* Generally, REV products are designed with affordability in mind, and so the components are of good value for money.

 Disadvantages
 =============

+* 15x15mm extrusion is not as sturdy as channel options under high stress loads.
-* Steeper learning curve, more time consuming to prepare extrusion.
+* Steeper learning curve, more time consuming to measure and cut extrusion to length.
-* Requires tools such as a saw and bandsaw
+* Requires tools such as a saw and bandsaw.
-* Requires forethought and planning of extrusion length and placement
+* Requires forethought and planning of extrusion length and placement.
 * Parts loosen over time (to remediate: use punch tubing)
 * M3 bolts, especially those sold directly by REV, are prone to bending under higher load (such as when used as an axle for a pulley)